padrinobook/padrinobook/chapters/login_and_registration.md

 \begin{aside}
 \heading{Regular Expressions}

-[Regular expressions](http://en.wikipedia.org/wiki/Regular_expression "Regular expressions") are your first tool when you need to match certain parts (or whole) strings against a predefined pattern.
+[Regular expressions](https://en.wikipedia.org/wiki/Regular_expression "Regular expressions") are your first tool when you need to match certain parts (or whole) strings against a predefined pattern.
 The drawback of using them is that you have to learn a formal language to define your patterns.
-I can highly recommend you the [Rubular tool](http://rubular.com "Rubular tool") for learning, training and trying out the expression you want to use.
+I can highly recommend you the [Rubular tool](http://rubular.com "Rubular tool") for learning, training, and trying out the expression you want to use.

 \end{aside}